utdemir/nix-tree/README.md

 nix-build . --no-out-link | xargs -o nix-tree

 # Build time dependencies (passing a `.drv` path)
-nix-instantiate -r | xargs -o nix-tree --derivation
+nix-instantiate . | xargs -o nix-tree --derivation

 # Dependencies from shell.nix
 nix-build shell.nix -A inputDerivation | xargs -o nix-tree

-# All outputs of a derivation in nixpkgs:
+# All outputs of a derivation in nixpkgs
 nix-build '<nixpkgs>' -A openssl.all --no-out-link | xargs -o nix-tree
 ```